imcvk/allureReporting/README.md

-Here’s a suggested README.md for the GitHub repository:

-markdown
-Copy code
 # Allure Reporting with Selenium and Cucumber

 This project integrates **Allure Reports** with Selenium WebDriver and Cucumber (BDD) to generate detailed, interactive test reports for automation testing.